alpoktem/alpoktem.github.io/_posts/2019-12-15-machinedub.markdown

   <source src="/img/machinedub/s3_6_0096_machineDub.mp4" type="video/mp4">
 </video>

-Quantitative analysis was performed on the testing portion of the corpus to see how much they come close to the professionally dubbed versions in terms of alignment.
+Quantitative analysis was performed on the testing portion of the corpus.
+We wanted to see how they compare with the professionally dubbed versions in terms of alignment.
 One metric to help measure this is _speech rate_, which is the amount of syllables that fall into each unit time.
 To perform a comparison, we first calculated the speech rate ratio between the original and Spanish dubbed versions in our dataset, which came out to be 1.31.
 That is, for each English syllable, 1.31 Spanish syllables are uttered in the professionaly dubbed translations.
 Next, we did the same analysis with the machine dubbing translations and observed a very close figure, 1.27.

-Although this similarity shows that in average it converges well, it doesn't mean that every aligned segment respect this value.
+Although this similarity shows that in average it converges well, it doesn't mean that every aligned segment would give this value.
 We observed that some segments that were sped-up or slow-down above a certain ratio lead to unnatural sounding syntheses.
 This is particularly observed when the MT output is poor or is uncomparable to the source phrase in terms of its length.

 Below is a density graph of the speech rate ratios (<span style="color:blue">blue</span>) and bending ratios (<span style="color:red">red</span>) calculated for each matching prosodic phrase in the evaluation set.
 Mean values are shown with dashed lines.